 “The global semiconductor shortage and subsequent component supply constraints have extended lead time for some enterprise mobile PC models to as long as 120 days,” said Mikako Kitagawa, research director at Gartner.

 “This has led to prices increasing in the bill of materials, which vendors have passed on to end-users.
 Moving forward, rising prices could continue to slow PC demand through the next 6 to 12 months,” Kitagawa added.

 Chromebook shipments were once again strong in the second quarter of 2021.
-The total combined worldwide PC/Chromebook market grew over 10 percent year over year.
+The combined worldwide PC/Chromebook market grew over 10 percent yearly.

 The top three vendors in the worldwide PC market remained unchanged year over year, with Lenovo maintaining the top spot in shipments.